 The camera angles in a film are one of the essential rules you need to know about filmmaking.
-Whatever field you’ll take on the film and television industry, whether it’s producing, directing, acting, scriptwriting, etc. Every filmmaker needs to learn the technical terms of any type of shot.
+Whatever field you’ll take on the film and television industry, whether it’s producing, directing, acting, scriptwriting, etc. Every filmmaker needs to learn the technical terms of any shot.

-this is the way all the film casts communicate.
+First of all, it will help you to develop your camera techniques.
+But more importantly- this is the way all the film casts communicates.
 It will save you a lot of time (and embarrassments) to know them.

 Make your video editor’s life easier by moving your camera angle at least 30 degrees between each shot of the same subject being shot.
 For example, if you are shooting a car and you want to shoot it from a different angle, you should make sure your next camera angle will move for at least 30 degrees from the previous shot.
 Otherwise, a “Jump Cut” will appear.
 A jump cut is when two shots don’t attach smoothly.

 If you decide to go on the camera movement, I would recommend shooting the same shot in a static camera, just to be safe.
-Sometimes a movement shot will look great in your head, but in the editing room, it won’t feet, and then you’ll be lucky to have the static take too.
+Sometimes a movement shot will look great in your head, but in the editing room, it won’t feet, and then you’ll be lucky to have the static take.

 As an exercise, I would advise you to shoot a scene with all the movements I’m going to introduce you now and then reshoot the same scene with static cameras and see what kind of scene you are getting each time.

 The camera transmits the point of view of an object in the scene.
 It takes the place of looking.
 If we are filming two people talking and we want to pass the point of view of one over the other, the camera will be in front of the photographed object in the place of the one we want to emulate his eyes.
 Usually, the photographed object will not look directly into the camera, but 30 degrees to the side.
-If the object looks directly into the camera, it’s like he is looking directly at the audience and thus breaks the magic of cinema.
+If the object looks directly into the camera, it’s like he is looking directly at the audience and thus breaks the cinema’s magic.
 Of course, there are quite a few films that do this on purpose, but this should be a conscious decision.

 “Swish Pan,” which is a high-speed pan that creates a blurred background.
 This camera movement also excellent to immolate point of view

-Usually, we use it to show the size and power of a person or an object in relation to the viewer, So the viewer feels as if he is looking up.
+Usually, we use it to show the size and power of a person or an object in relation to the viewer, so the viewer feels as if he is looking up.
 The same thing when you want to emphasize the lack of power Tilt down will show the bottom part of a photographed object.
 This camera movement also excellent to immolate point of view

 The movement we saw up to now is effortless, but there is a way to make them look much more powerful.
-The Dolly is kind of a cart that you put on tracks and put the camera on it, and it creates smooth motion.
+The DollyDolly is kind of a cart that you put on tracks and put the camera on it, and it creates smooth motion.
 It makes the viewer less passive while watching and feel more active.

-Dolly In means to get closer to the object and Dolly Out means to get away from it.
+Dolly In means to get closer to the object – we will usually use it to emphasize a sentence in dialogue, emphasize emotions, or emphasize a moment of realization.
+Dolly Out means to get away from the object – we will usually use it to capture the environment around the objects or to emphasize emotional disconnection.
 It is quite similar to Zoom In and Out, but there is a big difference:

-On a Dolly shot, the ratio of the photographed object and its environment will remain the same so that the visual effect will be a lot stronger in the “Dolly shot.”
+On a Dolly shot, the photographed object’s ratio and its environment will remain the same so that the visual effect will be a lot stronger in the “Dolly shot.”
 The way to do this is by pulling the camera backward or pushing it forward while pulling the zoom on the lens in the opposite direction.
 It will always look better then zoom in because zoom in calls for more attention from the audience, while the DollyDolly is more subtle.

 Move the camera on the DollyDolly to the right or the left.
 This kind of movement is useful to create at the viewer a feeling of more activeness.